MaryamRazavian/SLRReplicationPackage_Intuittion_Rationality/README.md

 The replication package comprises multiple files that are accessible in both .xlsx (downloadable) and .csv (previewed online) formats.
 It is structured as given below, all files are accessible through Github.

-1. Protocol
+1. Protocol & Codification Framework - [_Codification Framework_](Protocol&CodificationFramework.pdf) - Describes search methodology and the parameters for coding, their descriptions and possible values.
 2. Databases and results - [_Databases_](CSV/Databases.csv) - Table with queried databases and results
-3. Codification Framework - [_Codification Framework_](CodificationFramework.pdf)  - Describes the parameters of coding, their descriptions and possible values.
-4. Primary Studies - [_PrimaryStudies_](CSV/PrimaryStudies.csv) - Complete table of the 26 primary studies included in the research.
+3. Primary Studies - [_PrimaryStudies_](CSV/PrimaryStudies.csv) - Complete table of the 26 primary studies included in the research.
-5. Data Extract - [_PrimaryStudiesDataCoded_](CSV/PrimaryStudiesCoded.csv) and [_PrimaryStudiesDataNonCoded_](CSV/PrimaryStudiesNonCoded.csv) - Extracted data for all primary studies.
+4. Data Extract - [_PrimaryStudiesDataCoded_](CSV/PrimaryStudiesCoded.csv) and [_PrimaryStudiesDataNonCoded_](CSV/PrimaryStudiesNonCoded.csv) - Extracted data for all primary studies.
-6. Rationale - [_Rationale < parametername >_](CSV/Rationale) - Full rationale and classification tables for each parameter.
+5. Rationale - [_Rationale < parametername >_](CSV/Rationale) - Full rationale and classification tables for each parameter.

 Note: the corresponding .xlsx files can be found [here](XLSX/).
 ## Abstract